Italian Beef and Farro Stuffed Peppers

 - Fill each pepper with equal amounts of the beef-farro combination and place upright in baking dish.
 Pour the remaining sauce over each pepper.

-- Top with remaining cheese and return to the oven for 5-10 minutes or until cheese is nicely melted.
+- Top with remaining cheese and return to the oven for 5-10 minutes or until cheese is nicely melted and the peppers are at 165 degrees.

 Nutrition